 \subsection{Aggregate Results}

 Table~\ref{tab:tb2-aggregate} summarizes the aggregate statistics.

-The 62.2\% overall pass rate compares favorably to other agents using the same underlying model: at the time of writing, Claude~Code (also Opus~4.6) scores approximately 58\% on the Terminal Bench~2.0 leaderboard, and Cursor's Composer~2---a custom fine-tuned model trained with large-scale reinforcement learning~\citep{cursor2026composer2}---achieves 61.7\%.
-Our result suggests that the layered architecture and the structured system prompt described in Sections~\ref{sec:architecture}--\ref{sec:system-prompt} contribute meaningfully beyond what the base model provides.
+The 62.2\% overall pass rate is comparable to other agents using the same underlying model: at the time of writing, Claude~Code (also Opus~4.6) scores approximately 58\% on the Terminal Bench~2.0 leaderboard, and Cursor's Composer~2 (a custom fine-tuned model trained with large-scale reinforcement learning~\citep{cursor2026composer2}) achieves 61.7\%.
+This suggests that the layered architecture and the structured system prompt described in Sections~\ref{sec:architecture} and~\ref{sec:system-prompt} contribute beyond what the base model alone provides.